varunv1130/options-pricing-engine-BS-MC-IV/README.md

 consistent with the VIX having normalised from a spike of 31 in March 2026.

-See `writeup.txt' for full market analysis.
+See `Writeup.txt` for full market analysis.

 ## Tech stack